tomsca/MA575-SP26/README.md

 ---

 ## 🔧 How to Use This Repository
-- Click the links under each chapter to access materials
+- Use chapter links to access lecture materials, datasets, and examples
-- Work through the lecture notes, examples, and R code
-- Use the datasets provided for homework and projects
+- Homework and project files may appear here, but **all submissions and grades will be completed through Canvas**
-- Check back regularly for updates
+- Check for updates as materials will be added throughout the semester

 ---

 ## 📌 License
 Educational use only.
-Cite appropriately.
+Please cite appropriately.